oodoow/ApifyTutorial/README.md

 * Residential proxy - computers of residents that are payed for running proxy, more expensive and slow but cannot be ip blocked (too many ips)
 * Google SERP proxy - used for scraping google search results localized by country and language
 ###### Which proxies (proxy groups) can users access with the Apify Proxy trial?
 How long does this trial last?
-Looks like users can access datacenter and google serp proxies for 30 days.
+With Proxy trial users get 30-day of 20 shared datacenter proxies.
 ###### How can you prevent a problem that one of the hardcoded proxy groups that a user is using stops working (a problem with a provider)?
 What should be the best practices?
 If the proxy is hardcoded because program doesnt work with any other proxy group, then I think this has no solution.
 Otherwise should be better to specify larger set of proxy groups, for example, all proxies from some country.
 Other possibility is to use proxy group specified in enviroment variable, then user can choose what group to use.